Maginnis & Walsh: Maginnis and Walsh (1906–1940)

-In the Boston area the firm built St. Catherine of Genoa Church on Spring Hill in Somerville, Massachusetts, regarded as a masterpiece.
+In the Boston area, the firm built St. Catherine of Genoa Church on Spring Hill in Somerville, Massachusetts, regarded as a masterpiece.
 St. Catherine's, was begun in 1907 and completed in 1921.
 In July 2019, St. Catherine's.
 St. Ann's, and St. Thomas merged to form Sts.
 Louis and Zelie Martin Parish; masses are still scheduled at St. Catherine's.

-St. Mary's School (Taunton, Massachusetts) built in 1907, is a three-story brick building in Collegiate Gothic style.
+St. Mary's School in Taunton, Massachusetts, built in 1907, is a three-story brick building in Collegiate Gothic style.
 The Girls' Latin School, Huntington Avenue Building was built in 1907 in collaboration with Peabody & Stearns and Coolidge & Carlson.

 In 1914, the firm designed the administration building of Emmanuel College.
 Located in the Fens area of Boston, it was founded by the Sisters of Notre Dame de Namur and opened in 1919 as the first women's Catholic college in New England.
 For thirty years, it was the only building on campus.

-The firm also designed St. Edward’s church in Brockton, Massachusetts, in 1914.
-St. Edward’s Church was founded in 1915, and merged with St. Nicholas Church in Abington, Massachusetts, in 2003, with the combined parish being renamed St. Edith Stein.
+The firm also designed St. Edward's church in Brockton, Massachusetts, in 1914.
+St. Edward's Church was founded in 1915, and merged with St. Nicholas Church in Abington, Massachusetts, in 2003, with the combined parish being renamed St. Edith Stein.
 St. Edith Stein parish bears striking resemblance to Ascension of Our Lord Church in Montreal, Canada, which is another church designed by the firm.

-The Church of Ascension of Our Lord was built between 1927 and 1928, for the English-speaking Roman Catholic population in Westmount municipality of Montreal, Canada on land originally belonging to the Grey Nuns.
-It was designed by Maginnis & Walsh of Boston, Massachusetts, with Edward J. Turcotte of Montreal as Associate Architect.
+The Church of Ascension of Our Lord was built between 1927 and 1928, for the English-speaking Roman Catholic population in Westmount municipality of Montreal, Canada, on land originally belonging to the Grey Nuns.
+It was designed by Maginnis & Walsh of Boston, with Edward J. Turcotte of Montreal as Associate Architect.
 Its architect, Maginnis & Walsh was “based in Boston and was considered the foremost specialist in Catholic ecclesiastical architecture of the period.
 The church is built on a monumental scale.
 Although its architectural style looks to the Gothic churches of Europe, its construction was modern for the period: a steel frame, encased in brick or concrete and clad in Montreal limestone, with Berea sandstone trim.
 The plan is a conventional Latin cross, the intersection of the nave and the transepts marked by an imposing bell tower.
 The front façade, facing Sherbrooke Street, is dominated by a gabled wall, flanked by shallow buttresses.
 Three lancet windows surmount a secondary, projecting gable, which contains the central entrance.”
-Ascension of Our Lord Church’s design may be based on or influenced by the firm’s 1914 design of St. Edward’s Church (now St. Edith Stein Church) in Brockton, MA.
+Ascension of Our Lord Church's design may be based on or influenced by the firm's 1914 design of St. Edward's Church (now St. Edith Stein Church) in Brockton, MA.

 In 1929 the firm designed Our Lady of Sorrows Church in South Orange, New Jersey, in the French Gothic style, to replace the 1889 St Mary's.